 Paper: Fluro / Font: Arro / Foil: Rainbow / Icon: Balloon

 Message: Tilly May’s carrots for the Easter Bunny

 We made the carrots in the same way that we wrap a rugby ball in our ‘How To’ video.
 This makes the perfect shape, and then all you need is to make sure the writing is the right way up, and attach the green stalks made with foam board (as we have done here) or some green raffia.
 To hold the stalks in place, we used sellotape at the back, as it’s not visible and we used an Easter sticker at the front just to hold it firmly in place.

-Paper: Peppermint / Font: Monster / Foil: Copper / Icon: Ice Cream
+Paper: Peppermint / Font: Monster / Foil: Rose Gold / Icon: Ice Cream

 Message: Joshua’s Easter goodies